• Skip to main content

 • Do not rest your knees on the machine pad.

-• Your upper legs, quads, thighs are on the leg curl bench, and your knees are just off.
+• Your upper legs, quads, and thighs are on the leg curl bench, and your knees are just off.

 • When you lie on the bench, do not round your back, which happens if you completely put your chest down on the machine bench.